-Extract the MySQL Cluster Manager 8.3.0 program and other files from the distribution archive.
+Extract the MySQL Cluster Manager 8.0.42 program and other files from the distribution archive.

 You must install a copy of MySQL Cluster Manager on each computer that you intend to use as a MySQL NDB Cluster host.
-In other words, you need to install MySQL Cluster Manager on each host that is a member of a MySQL Cluster Manager management site.
+In other words, you need to install MySQL Cluster Manager on each host that will be a member of the MySQL Cluster Manager management site.
 For each host, you should use the MySQL Cluster Manager build that matches that computer's operating system and processor architecture.

-On Linux systems, you can unpack the archive using the following command, which uses mcm-8.3.0cluster-8.3.0-linux-glibc2.17-x86-64bit.tar.gz as an example (the actual filename will vary according to the MySQL Cluster Manager build that you intend to deploy):
+On Linux systems, you can unpack the archive using the following command, which uses mcm-8.0.42-cluster-8.0.42-linux-glibc2.17-x86-64bit.tar.gz as an example (the actual filename will vary according to the MySQL Cluster Manager build that you intend to deploy):

-'''

-$> tar -zxvf mcm-8.3.0-cluster-8.3.0-linux-glibc2.17-x86-64bit.tar.gz
+\$> tar -zxvf mcm-8.0.42-cluster-8.0.42-linux-glibc2.17-x86-64bit.tar.gz

-'''

-This command unpacks the archive into a directory having the same name as the archive, less the .tar.gz extension.
-The top-level directories under the unpacked directory are cluster and mcm-8.3.0.
+This command unpacks the archive into a directory having the same name as the archive, less the tar.gz extension.
+The top-level directories under the unpacked directory are cluster and mcm-8.0.42.